Images and photon regions of continuous photon sphere spacetime: The image of the CPS naked singularity with thin accretion disk

-In the following section, we analyze the images corresponding to different connecting radii.
+In the following section, we analyze the images of SSSGI spacetime with a thin accretion disk.
 For the detailed methodology and the procedures used to derive these images, please refer to our previous works \cite{Cao:2023par,Cao:2024kht,Cao:2024vtq}.

-In this case, $r_+=3M$, and $b_c=3\sqrt{3}M=b_{c\,Sch}$, where $b_{c\,Sch}$ is the critical impact parameter of Schwarzschild spacetime.
+For the SSSGI spacetime, $r_+=3M$, and $b_c=3\sqrt{3}M=b_{c\,Sch}$, where $b_{c\,Sch}$ is the critical impact parameter of Schwarzschild spacetime.
+The pressure at $r_+$ is vashing, i.e., $p(r_+)=0$.
 After perturbation, the photons at circular orbits $r<3M$ will shift to neighboring orbits, preserving their circular trajectory.
 While at $r=3M$, the perturbed photons will fly to infinity or remain in circular motion on slightly closer orbits.
 The ray trajectory is shown in Fig. \ref{traCPSrp3M}.
 When $b>b_c$ (as shown by the green and blue curves in Fig. \ref{traCPSrp3M}), the rays begin and end at infinity, and remain entirely within the outer (Schwarzschild) spacetime throughout its trajectory.
 When $b=b_c$ (as shown by the orange curve), the ray is located at CPS.
 It is worth noting that because of continuous photon spheres, $b=b_c$ can be at any arbitrary $r\leqslant r_+$.
 The orange curve in the figure is just one of the situations arbitrarily selected for illustration.
 When $b<b_c$ (as shown by the red curve), the ray falls into the singularity.

 The observed intensities and images of Schwarzschild black hole and the SSSGI spacetime with a CPS core for $y=3$ are shown in Fig. \ref{imager3M}.
 These two images are remarkably similar because the ray trajectories with $b>b_c$ are identical in both spacetimes, leading to the same observed intensities.
 However, there are subtle differences in the $b<b_c$ regime.
 For instance, the case of Schwarzschild spacetime exhibits a slightly larger shadow radius, which might allow us to distinguish them, though this minor differentiation makes such discrimination extremely challenging in practice.